MicrosoftDocs/Viva/Viva/glint/setup/create-productivity-survey.md

 For most customers starting to measure productivity, use both productivity outcome items as overall productivity outcome measures:

 - I feel like I am productive at work
-- I feel like my tam is productive at work.
+- I feel like my team is productive at work.

 We evaluated more than two dozen employee experience factors that impact perceptions of productivity.
 Analyses identified eight employee experience factors, which are statistically shown to positively impact employee perceptions of productivity.
-Use these top-ranked productivity driver items depending on the level (individual or team) of productivity you wish to focus on:
+Use these top-ranked productivity driver items, depending on the level (individual or team) of productivity you wish to focus on:

 :::image type="content" source="../../media/glint/setup/productivity-drivers.png" lightbox="../../media/glint/setup/productivity-drivers.png" alt-text="Screenshot of the top team productivity drivers and top individual productivity drivers.":::